Public Private Partnerships

-In line with the National PPP Policy Framework, the Australian, State and Territory governments will consider a PPP for any project with a capital cost in excess of $A50 million.
+In line with the National PPP Policy Framework, the Australian, State and Territory governments will consider a PPP for any project with a capital cost in excess of $50 million.
+Projects of less than $50 million may also be suitable for PPP delivery if they exhibit sufficient value for money drivers.

 PDF versions of the National PPP Policy and Guidelines may be found on the Department of Infrastructure and Regional Development's website.